-This is another universal favorite of kids.
-It seems like every mom starts buying Cheerios when her oldest kid is about 9 months old!
-Throw some in a ziploc bag and take with you to the airport.
+Cheerios are another universal favorite of kids.
+It seems like every mom starts buying Cheerios when her first kid is a baby!
+Throw some in a ziploc bag and take them with you.
 Chances are, the bag will be empty by the time you reach your destination.

 Another sweet option is cookies.
 Whether your family likes Oreos, sugar cookies, or oatmeal raisin, they are sure to be a hit on the plane.
-I would recommend staying away from anything with chocolate in them, though, because they could get messy if the chocolate melts.
+I would recommend staying away from anything with chocolate, though, because they can get messy if the chocolate melts.

 For a healthy choice, my favorite airplane snack is grapes.
 My son loves them.
 They aren’t messy and don’t need to be kept cold.
 Just be sure you pack the seedless variety.